betheden/hebrew-grammar/content/suffix_pronominal.rst

 Attached to a :ref:`noun<noun>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Nouns must be in the
-:ref:`state_construct`
-form before a pronominal suffix can be added, and having a pronominal
-suffix automatically makes the noun
-:ref:`state_determined-pronominal-suffix`.
+When attached to a noun, a pronominal suffix always functions as an attributive adjective describing the person(s) or thing(s)
+in possession of that noun.

 .. csv-table:: Example: 2SA 17:23